24wenjie-li/CFIN/README.md

-## CFIN
+## CFIN-pytorch
+This repository is an official PyTorch implementation of our paper "Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution".

 ---

-### Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution.
+### CFIN:Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution.
 Accepted by IEEE TRANSACTIONS ON MULTIMEDIA, 2023.

 > [[Paper](https://arxiv.org/abs/2205.06803)]